Cat-sushi/fmatch/README.md

 Fuzzy text matching engine for entity or person screening against denial lists such as BIS Entity List.

+Actutually this is just a text matching engine, not a screening engine against denial lists.
+You might have to join other propertins of denial lists for practical applications.

 ## Features

-This is just a text matching engine, not a screening engine against denial lists.
-You might have to join other propertins of denial lists for practical applications.

-- Fuzzy term matching with Levenstein distance and fuzzy query matching
+- Fuzzy term matching with Levenshtein distance and fuzzy query matching
 - Provide perfect matching mode to deactivate fuzzy matching
 - Respects term importance of IDF
 - Canonicalizes expression variants of legal entity types such as **Limited** and **Ltd.**